 In addition to craftsmanship and the durability of the wood, historic wood windows are also sustainable in that they are easily repairable.
 With the abundance of allegedly "maintenance-free" replacement window options on the market today, it's not surprising that property owners are often inclined to do away with old wood windows.
 "Maintenance-free," however, is a misleading claim.
 Any product that is in constant operation and is susceptible to seasonal fluctuations and weathering will need maintenance.
 Replacement windows typically have plastic and metal parts that become outmoded over time, making them difficult (if not impossible) to repair.
-Vinyl windows are prone to denting, warping and fading in high temperatures.53 In most cases, wood replacement sash have aluminum or vinyl exterior cladding meant to protect the wood as an alternative to storm windows.
-However, if moisture finds its way in, through weep holes or other infiltration sources, the new-growth lumber shielded beneath the cladding can quickly rot.54 the window replacement industry is insulating glass.
+Vinyl windows are prone to denting, warping and fading in high temperatures.
+In most cases, wood replacement sash have aluminum or vinyl exterior cladding meant to protect the wood as an alternative to storm windows.
+However, if moisture finds its way in, through weep holes or other infiltration sources, the new-growth lumber shielded beneath the cladding can quickly rot.

+Another major claim of Figure 2: Cross-section of insulating glass in a vinyl replacement window unit the window replacement industry is insulating glass.
 Insulating glass involves two panes of glass with an inert gas sealed in the space between them; these windows are called "double-glazed."
 Their design, however, does not lend to sustainability.
-Windows with insulating glass come with only a 15 to 20 year warranty; when the sealant fails, the window will lose its insulating quality, the glass will fog, and the entire window may have to be replaced.55 Historic wood windows with a single pane of glass can be repaired with tools found at a local hardware store and will last up to 10 times longer than a replacement model.
+Windows with insulating glass come with only a 15 to 20 year warranty; when the sealant fails, the window will lose its insulating quality, the glass will fog, and the entire window may have to be replaced.
+Historic wood windows with a single pane of glass can be repaired with tools found at a local hardware store and will last up to 10 times longer than a replacement model.
 Homeowners should be aware that the payback period for restoring wood windows and installing quality storm windows is significantly less than installing replacement windows.
 In sum, the term "replacement window" means just what it says - it will have to be replaced again and again.